tbfhg/spicy/doc/programming/language/types.rst

 Interval
 --------

-Am interval value represents a period of time.
+An interval value represents a period of time.
 Intervals are stored with nanosecond resolution, which is retained across all calculations.

 .. rubric:: Type